Security Overview

 Understanding RESTHeart security

-RESTHeart is built around a pluggable architecture.
-It comes with a strong security implementation but you can extend it by implementing plugins.
+RESTHeart uses a pluggable architecture.
+It includes strong security features, and you can extend it by implementing plugins.

-In RESTHeart everything is a plugin including Authentication Mechanisms, Authenticators, Authorizers, Token Managers and Services.
+In RESTHeart, everything is a plugin: Authentication Mechanisms, Authenticators, Authorizers, Token Managers, and Services.

-Different Authentication Mechanisms manage different authentication schemes.
-An example is BasicAuthMechanism that handles the Basic Authentication scheme.
-It extracts the credentials from a request header and passes them to the an Authenticator for verification.
+Authentication Mechanisms handle different authentication schemes.
+For example, BasicAuthMechanism handles Basic Authentication.
+It extracts credentials from request headers and passes them to an Authenticator for verification.

-A different example is the IdentityAuthMechanism that binds the request to a single identity specified by configuration.
-This Authentication Mechanism does not require an Authenticator to build the account.
+Another example is IdentityAuthMechanism, which binds requests to a single identity from configuration.
+This mechanism doesn’t require an Authenticator to build the account.

-RESTHeart allows defining several mechanism.
-As an in-bound request is received, the authenticate()
+RESTHeart allows defining several mechanisms.
+When a request arrives, the authenticate()

-method is called on each mechanism in turn until one of the following occurs:
+method is called on each mechanism until one of these occurs:

 -